Q: How many fire fighters does League City have?

 Q: What type of training do League City volunteers receive?

 A: Each applicant cadet of LCVFD is required to attend at least 3 months of training.
 It consists of 80 hours of basic firefighting training.
-Most of the training occurs on Tuesday and Thursday nights and occasional Saturdays.
-Pending successful completion of cadet training, applicants will be voted into the department where they will receive training every Tuesday night from 6:00 - 9:00 PM.
-In all, the department receives over 3000 hours of training per year.
+Most of the training occurs on Monday and Wednesday nights and occasional Saturdays.
+Pending successful completion of cadet training, applicants will join the department as firefighters where they will receive training every Tuesday night from 6 to 9 p.m.
+In all, the department receives over 8,000 hours of training per year.